lifeavg/postman_meetup/2_request.md

 ![request](/images/first-request-sent-v9-4.jpg)

+> **Pre-request Script** which will run before request and **Tests**, which will run after a response is received are described later in separate chapters.

 ## Method and URL

 At least to make a request you need to choose `HTTP method` from the dropdown list of standard methods or *just put cursor on method name and input any method name you need*.